FrancescoBonizzi/simplest-javascript-pdf-viewer-ever/README.md

-# A very simple PDF viewer in javascript
+# A very simple Javascript PDF viewer

 You can find a description and a tutorial to make this simple PDF viewer in Javascript here (link is coming).